hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-A HyperGraphQL schema must contain a designated type called `__Context`, which encodes the mapping from every object type and every field to a corresponding IRI via which the data is to be queried from the target services.
-For instance, the following line from the schema above informs the instance that the field `name` corresponds to the IRI `http://xmlns.com/foaf/0.1/name`:
+A HyperGraphQL schema must contain a designated type called `__Context`, which encodes the mapping from every object type and every field to a corresponding IRI used in the target services.
+For instance, the following line from the schema above informs the instance that the field `name` corresponds to the IRI `http://xmlns.com/foaf/0.1/name`, and therefore this IRI will be used when fetching the values for the field `name` from designated services.

 ```
 name:      _@href(iri: "http://xmlns.com/foaf/0.1/name")
 ```

 Note that each type/field must be mapped to a unique such IRI.
-Intuitively, GraphQL types should be mapped to IRIs corresponding RDF/OWL classes, while fields to OWL data properties (whenever the values of the field are scalars, e.g., `String`, `Int`, `Boolean`, `ID`) and OWL object properties (whenever the values of the field are objects).
+Intuitively, GraphQL types should be mapped to IRIs representing RDF/OWL classes, while fields to OWL data properties (whenever the values of the field are scalars, e.g., `String`, `Int`, `Boolean`, `ID`) and OWL object properties (whenever the values of the field are IRI resources).

-Furthermore, types and fields in the schema are annotated with the designated directives of the form:
+Furthermore, types and fields in the schema are annotated with the directives of the form:
 ```
 @service(id:"dbpedia-sparql")
 ```
-which inform the instance where the data for given type/field should be fetched.
-The ids must correspond to those declared in the `services` section of the configuration file.
+which inform the instance from which service the data for given type/field should be fetched.
+The `id` must correspond to those declared in the `services` section of the configuration file.
 Currently, only one service can be associated with each type and field.
 Types annotated with a service id are automatically made quereable, i.e., the HyperGraphQL instance automatically exposes two query fields named: `TypeName_GET` and `TypeName_GET_BY_ID`, e.g.: `Person_GET` and `Person_GET_BY_ID`.
 Query fields of type `*_GET` are parametrised with arguments `limit:Int` and `offset:Int`, while those of type `*_GET_BY_ID` with the argument `uris:[String]` (see: the [Demo](/demo) section for examples).
 Annotation of selected types in the schema (and only types) can be skipped.
 In such cases the type will not become quereable.

 The `Query` type of the type is generated automatically by the service.
 Additional fields and arguments that are introduced automatically are:
 - `_id:String` field, attached to each type in the schema, returning the URI of the resource;